 Pursuant to these arrangements, or often without, FTC staff cooperates with foreign agencies on individual cases and on developing competition policy.
-In fiscal year 2013, the FTC had twenty-eight substantive contacts with counterpart agencies around the world, involving extensive cooperation in fourteen merger matters and three conduct investigations.
-This cooperation included coordination with competition agencies from Australia, Brazil, Canada, China, the European Union, Germany, India, Japan, Mexico, and Russia.
-8 http://www.usdoj.gov/atr/public/international/docs/usaus7.htm (1999).
+In fiscal year 2014, the FTC coordinated in 37 investigations, 31 merger, and 6 non-merger investigations.
+This cooperation included coordination with competition agencies from Austria, Australia, Brazil, Canada, China, the European Union, France, Germany, India, Japan, Korea, Lithuania, Mexico, Russia, and the United Kingdom.8